 With over 20 years’ experience within these services, he decided to take a new and different direction, and started work as a Management Consultant within NHS Commissioning, managing a large programme of change for Mental Health improvement within London.
 Working with providers ranging from NHS secure services through to the voluntary sector, his work contributed to the improvements in the delivery of services within Lambeth.
 He then went back into direct service provision within Central and North West London NHS Foundation Trust and Milton Keynes.
 There, he led the recovery of two services one of which was recently acquired, and were left fully CQC compliant.

-Dr Jenny Judge was an instrumental part of the team which developed Battersea Bridge House Hospital, working there for 4 years from shortly after the unit opened until 2014.
-She has recently rejoined the team at Battersea Bridge House Hospital.
+She was an instrumental part of the team which developed Battersea Bridge House Hospital, working there for 4 years from shortly after the unit opened until 2014.

-Dr. Patrycja Jakubiec is a Registered Counselling Psychologist with ten years of experience of working in inpatient forensic settings.
+Our Registered Counselling Psychologist has ten years of experience of working in inpatient forensic settings.

 In 2003 she obtained an MSc in Cross-Cultural Psychology from Warsaw School of Social Sciences and Humanities, and then completed a Doctorate in Counselling Psychology at City University, London.
 Prior to her current post in BBH, Patrycja was the lead psychologist on the low secure rehabilitation ward and the PICU in Cygnet Hospital Beckton where she developed relevant care pathways and greatly contributed to creating a therapeutic milieu across the service.
 She is skilled in formulating and implementing tailored treatment plans for complex presentations, as well as creatively overcoming reluctance to engage in therapy.
 She is bilingual (English and Polish), and highly competent in working with diversity across culture, ethnicity, sexual orientation, gender, religion and age.
 Her professional interests include acculturation and embodied mindfulness.

-Sophia is a registered social worker with the Health & Care Professional Council and Approved Mental Health professional.
-She has been practising as social worker for over 20 years.
-Sophia has worked within community mental health teams as well as in hospitals.
-Prior to Joining Battersea Bridge House Sophia worked in East London in a medium security hospital.
-She has extensive knowledge and experience of the application of the Mental Health Act 1983 (amended 2007) and Mental Capacity Act 2005.
-Sophia also has knowledge and experience of the Care Act 2014 and matters relating to safeguarding adults and undertaking carers assessment and Care Act assessment.
+Our Lead Social Worker is a registered social worker with the Health & Care Professional Council and Approved Mental Health professional.
+She has been practising as social worker for over 20 years and has worked within community mental health teams as well as in hospitals.
+Prior to Joining Battersea Bridge House she worked in East London in a medium security hospital.
+She has extensive knowledge and experience of the application of the Mental Health Act 1983 (amended 2007) and Mental Capacity Act 2005 and also has knowledge and experience of the Care Act 2014 and matters relating to safeguarding adults and undertaking carers assessment and Care Act assessment.

 Prior to joining the hospital, she had been working in busy administrative roles where she had been responsible for developing and improving processes, coordinating projects and supporting Directors, Managers and training teams.
 She brings this wealth of experience to her current role.